Speed Art Museum

 The Speed Art Museum, originally the J.B.
 Speed Memorial Museum and colloquially the Speed, is an art museum in Louisville, Kentucky, United States.
 Established in 1927, it is the oldest and largest art museum in the state of Kentucky.
 It is located on South Third Street in Louisville, adjacent to the main campus of the University of Louisville.
 As of 2016, it received around 180,000 visits annually.

 The museum offers a variety of "art experiences" outside its collection and international exhibitions, including the Community Days, Family Days, the Art Sparks Interactive Family Gallery, and the late-night event After Hours at the Speed.

 The Speed houses ancient, classical, modern, and contemporary art from around the world.
 The focus of the collection is Western art, from antiquity to the present day.
 In particular, the museum holds significant collections of paintings from the Netherlands, France, and Italy, as well as important contemporary art and American decorative art.
 The Speed also holds meaningful works on paper and historical and contemporary Native American and African artworks.

 History

 The original museum building was built in 1927 by Arthur Loomis in the Neoclassical style.
 Loomis was already well known in Louisville for landmarks like the Louisville Medical College and Levy Brothers.
 The original building was designed as an understated Beaux-Arts limestone facade.
 Hattie Bishop Speed established the museum in memory of her husband James Breckenridge Speed, a prominent Louisville businessman, art collector, and philanthropist.
 Speed set up the endowment to fund the museum, encouraging the museum to never charge admission.

-The museum underwent a $60 million expansion and renovation project from September 2012 to March 2016, designed by architect Kulapat Yantrasast.
-During the closure, the museum opened Local Speed, a satellite space in Louisville's East Market District for rotating exhibitions, programs, and events.

-The 62,500-square-foot North Building doubled the overall square footage and nearly tripled the gallery space from the previous wing.
-The expansion created a space for larger special exhibitions, new contemporary art galleries, a family education welcome center, a 150-seat cinema, indoor/outdoor café, museum shop, and a multi-functional pavilion for performances, lectures and entertainment.
-Additionally, the new Elizabeth P. and Frederick K. Cressman Art Park and Public Piazza was created for the display of sculptures.
+The museum became incorporated as a privately endowed institution and established a board of governors in 1933.